doinab/constellation-lines/README.md

 ## (a referenced dataset)

-An accessible, Creative-Commons-licenced, documented, and referenced dataset of constellation line figures (or connect-the-dot figures) from _sky cultures_ (traditional astronomies) across the world and through time.
-This data was digitised from many scholarly sources.
+An accessible, Creative-Commons-licenced, documented, and referenced dataset of constellations: most with line figures (or connect-the-dot figures) rather than only star groups.
+The constellations were documented in _sky cultures_ (traditional astronomies, from tribes to empires) across the world and through time.
+The data includes culture metadata and scholarly sources.
+The constellations are grouped by culture and annotated with names, text on the degree of certainty in its identification, a description (usually about practical usage or mythological themes for the constellation in that culture), the semantics of the constellation, and pointers to any known related constellations.

+The data was digitised from many scholarly sources (see file _sources.bib_).

 Analyses of the data: